sattlerc/types-website/practical.md

 ::: {#accommodation .section}
 ### Accommodation

-There are many hotels in and around the city centre, as well as some hostels.
+There are many hotels both around Lindholmen conference center and in the city centre.

 Some good hotels very close to the university are:

 - [Premier Inn George Square](https://www.premierinn.com/gb/en/hotels/scotland/strathclyde/glasgow/glasgow-city-centre-george-square.html) (across the street)